sptrakesh/config-db/README.md

 **Note:** When listing child node names, the full path of the parent *has* to be specified.
 Relative path names are not supported.

+## Implementation
+Key-value pairs are stored in a RocksDB column family.
+A few addition column families are used to provide support for additional features provided.
+* **data** - The main column family used to store the *key->value* mapping.
+The *value* is stored encrypted.
+* **forrest** - The column family used to store the *tree* hierarchy.
+* **expiration** - The column family used to store TTL values for expiring keys.
+* **expiring** - The column family used to efficiently determine expired keys.
+The TTL value (along with a value for disambiguation) is stored as the *key* and the data *key* is stored as the *value* in this column.
+RocksDB keys are stored sorted, hence using the expiration time as the *key* allows for efficiently breaking from the loop when the first non-expired key is encountered.
+A custom *iterator* is used to retrieve only the *expired* keys from this column.
+* **cache** - The column family used to indicate that the specified *key* is stored as a *cache* entry.

+### Peering
+Each instance is designed to run independently.
+It is possible to configure instances to run as a *co-ordinated cluster* by configuring *peers* for each instance.
+There is no complicated leadership election process/protocol using **Raft** or similar consensus algorithms.
+Commands received by each node is relayed to peers.
+This helps all nodes in the cluster remain in sync with each other eventually.

 ## Commands
 The following *actions/commands* are supported by the service: